sandip623/iATS/README.md

 # Cyber Security Management
 - CORS to be configured for delegating appropriate resource-sharing allowance
-- Cryptographic hash functions to be used for storing passwords securely (i.e., SHA3-256)
+- Cryptographic hash functions to be used for storing passwords securely (i.e., SHA3-256) - the salt will need storing alongside the password in DB.

 -----------------------------------------